See a video of Roaring Meg discharging into the Kawarau River along State Highway 6 between Cromwell and Queenstown on the South Island.

 Roaring Meg is good as a brief stop or something to see either on your way to or from Cromwell or Queenstown on State Highway 6.

 There are several information panels at the site that explain the history of the region and also a viewing platform where you can get a good view of Roaring Meg and the Kawarau River.

 While the discharge itself might not be very impressive and perhaps a bit too loud, it does have a calming effect, especially when you listen to the sound of the water and look at the swirling water of the Kawarau River.

 There is a picnic spot opposite the viewing site for Roaring Meg, which also marks the start of a hiking trail called the Pack Track.

 So if you are up for a walk that follows the stream that feeds Roaring Meg all the way up to the dam, you could do this walk.

 Video of Roaring Meg between Cromwell and Queenstown

 There are several stories about how the stream came to be named Roaring Meg but all involve women who exhibited something noteworthy, including being too loud.

-And indeed, Roaring Meg makes a lot of noise when the waterway is in flood and while it discharges into the Kawarau River as you will see and hear in the 1-minute video shown below.
+And indeed, Roaring Meg makes a lot of noise when the waterway is in flood and while it discharges into the Kawarau River as you will see and hear in this 1-minute video.